chsclarke/NodeJs-Endpoint-Example/README.md

 You can now access the webserver at [`http://localhost/weather?ID=1`](http://localhost/weather?ID=1)

 A successful hit to the endpoint will return a mock temp as JSON object.
-An unsuccessful hit will return an error in JSON format as well.
+An unsuccessful hit will return an error in JSON format.

 ### Pulling Image from Docker Hub